Runtime Flow

 Status Transition Rules🔗

-Runtime status transitions enforced by Status::can_transition_to():
+Runtime status transitions enforced by Status::can_transition_to() or explicit cancellation paths:

-• New -> InProgress (first prompt)
+• Draft -> InProgress (first prompt)

 • Review/Question -> InProgress (reply)